 Home office expenses.
-A "home office" is the portion of the deceased's principal residence that the deceased used:
+A "home office" is the portion of your principal residence that you use:

-- Exclusively and on a regular basis as the deceased's principal place of work, and - For the convenience and at the request of the deceased's employer.
+- Exclusively and on a regular basis as your principal place of work, and - For the convenience and at the request of your employer.

-A "residence" includes a house, apartment, or similar property and all structures or other property connected to the residence (but not any portion the deceased exclusively rented out to others as a hotel, motel, inn, or similar establishment).
+A "residence" includes a house, apartment, or similar property and all structures or other property connected to the residence (but not any portion you exclusively rented out to others as a hotel, motel, inn, or similar establishment).

-A "home office expense" is an expenditure the deceased incurred:
+A "home office expense" is an expenditure you incurred:

-- To borrow money for the purpose of acquiring a principal residence, including interest on the money borrowed, - To lease a principal residence, including rental payments under the lease, - To insure the deceased's principal residence and its contents, - For heating and lighting of the deceased's principal residence, - For maintaining the deceased's home office, or - For depreciation and repair of the furniture and equipment used in the home office.
-Calculate the deceased's estate depreciation deduction following the instructions for Part C, line 2e.
+• To borrow money for the purpose of acquiring a principal residence, including interest on the money borrowed,

+- To lease a principal residence, including rental payments under the lease, - To insure your principal residence and its contents, - For heating and lighting of your principal residence, - For maintaining your home office, or - For depreciation and repair of the furniture and equipment used in the home office.
+Calculate your depreciation deduction following the instructions for Part C, line 2e.

-If a home office expense is not wholly attributable to the home office, the deductible amount for that expense is determined by multiplying the expense by a fraction equal to the floor area of the deceased's home office divided by the total floor area of the deceased's principal residence.
+If a home office expense is not wholly attributable to the home office, the deductible amount for that expense is determined by multiplying the expense by a fraction equal to the floor area of your home office divided by the total floor area of your principal residence.

 Minimum deductible amount of overall unreimbursed employment-related expenses.
-The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of the deceased's estate gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
+The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of your gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
 Otherwise, no deduction is allowed on lines 2a, 2c, 2d, or 2e.